-Gavarnie Holding, LLC, a Delaware Limited Liability Company ("Gavarnie") owned by Charles F. Willis, IV, purchased the stock of Aloha Island Air, Inc., a Delaware Corporation, ("Island Air") from Aloha AirGroup, Inc. ("Aloha") on May 11, 2004.
-Charles F. Willis, IV is the President, CEO and Chairman of our Board of Directors and owns approximately 34% of our common stock as of December 31, 2007.
-Island Air leases four DeHaviland DHC-8-100 aircraft and two spare engines from us, under non-cancelable leases and scheduled payments in accordance with the leases will generate lease revenue of approximately \$1.2 million in 2008 and \$0.3 million in 2009.
-These aircraft and engines have a net book value of \$8.7 million at December 31, 2007.
-In 2006, in response to a fare war commenced by a competitor, Island Air requested a reduction in lease rent payments by a deferral of 5 months lease rent totaling \$260,000 which was approved by the Board of Directors.
-The deferral was accounted for as a reduction in lease revenue in the period.
-Further rent deferrals have been approved by the Board of Directors in 2007 and have been extended through September 2007, totaling \$816,000.
-As in 2006, all 2007 deferrals have been accounted for as a reduction in lease revenue in the period.
-In response to the continuing difficult competitive environment in Hawaii, our leases with Island Air are currently being restructured and amended effective October 2007.
-After taking into account the deferred amounts, Island Air remains current on all obligations except for \$32,000 in overdue rent related to November-December 2007 and \$144,000 in overdue rent related to March 2008.
-No provision has been made for any loss.
+Gavarnie Holding, LLC, a Delaware Limited Liability Company ("Gavarnie") owned by Charles F. Willis, IV, purchased the stock of Aloha Island Air, Inc., a Delaware Corporation, ("Island Air") from Aloha Air Group, Inc. ("Aloha") on May 11, 2004.
+Charles F. Willis, IV is the President, CEO and Chairman of our Board of Directors and owns approximately 36% of our common stock as of December 31, 2008.
+Island Air leases four DeHaviland DHC-8-100 aircraft and two spare engines from us, which are expected to generate lease rent revenue of approximately \$1.9 million in 2009 and \$1.6 million in 2010.
+In 2006, in response to a fare war commenced by a competitor, Island Air requested a reduction in lease rent payments.
+The Board of Directors subsequently approved 14 months of lease rent deferrals totaling \$784,000.
+All deferrals were accounted for as a reduction in lease revenue in the applicable period.
+Because of the question regarding collectability of amounts due under these leases, lease rent revenue for these leases have been recorded on a cash basis until such time as collectability becomes reasonably assured.
+After taking into account the deferred amounts, Island Air remains current on all obligations except for \$288,000 in overdue rent related to February and March 2009.
+Our leases with Island Air are currently being restructured and amended effective January 2009.
+The \$784,000 in accumulated rent deferrals have been incorporated in the lease rents for two of the aircraft for the period January 2009 - April 2012.
+During the difficult period in Hawaii involving uneconomic fares being charged by a competitor, Island Air, in an effort to conserve cash, deferred maintenance on engines leased by the Company.
+Due to concern regarding Island Air's ability to meet lease return conditions and after reviewing the current maintenance status and condition of the leased assets, the Company recorded a reduction in the carrying value of these assets of \$0.8 million in the second quarter of 2008.
+Including this write down, the aircraft and engines on lease to Island Air have a net book value of \$6.0 million at December 31, 2008.
+Subsequently Island Air has overhauled most of the leased engines.